 Digital car keys?

-While it will only work with one car at launch, it allows you to unlock and turn on your car without having the physical key that came with your car on you.
+The feature launched with compatibility for a small set of BMW cars, with a few more vehicles being added since then.
+It allows you to unlock and turn on your car without having the physical key that came with your car on you, assuming your vehicle supports that functionality.

 When you want to unlock your car, you just tap your iPhone to your car's door handle like you would an Apple Pay terminal.
-Cars with this support use NFC to sense a nearby device.
+Vehicles with digital car key support use NFC to sense a nearby device.
 When your device is recognized and verified by the car, the doors unlock.

 Once you're in the car, you'll place your iPhone on a reader or an included wireless charging pad, which will authorize you to start the car.

-Do I need to take my phone out of my pocket or bag?
+So, do I need to take my phone out of my pocket or bag to use digital car keys?

-Right now, that's best.
-Because digital car keys function using NFC, you need to tap your device to your car door handle in order to unlock it.
+Right now, that's correct.
+Since digital car keys currently function using NFC, you need to tap your device to your car door handle to unlock it.

 What about sharing car keys?

-You will absolutely be able to share your digital car keys.
-Just tap on the key in Wallet, then tap the - button in the upper-right corner of the screen.
+You can absolutely share your digital car keys.
+Just tap on the car key in Wallet, then tap the ••• button in the upper-right corner of the screen.
 Tap the Invite button, then choose who you want to invite.

 Car keys are shared over iMessage and appear as rich content in a message thread with the people you're sharing them with.
 After you've shared a car key, you can revoke access to it at any time.